-This weekend we decided to go for a walk with Robs brother and our Sister in Law (Damian and Rachel), and their children Josh (age 13) and Mia (aged 5).
+This weekend we decided to go for a walk with Robs brother and sister in law, and their children (age 13 and 5).
 We wanted a fairly easy walk for the kids, so chose an old favourite – Padley Gorge.

 We found this circular walk on the National Trust website (link here), showing a fairly easy 3.5 mile walk and decided to give it a go!
 We parked in the National Trust car park which is closest to the Longshaw Visitor Centre (postcode S11 7TY) and headed down towards the café/visitor centre for a quick toilet stop before heading off on our way!
 The Longshaw car park now has machines whereby you can scan your National Trust membership card in exchange for a free parking ticket – 2 membership cards = 2 free parking tickets for our cars saving us £10 – bargain 🙂